nextuponstream/totsugeki/totsugeki-display/README.md

 `totsugeki` library as it takes output and reorders it to produce a new ordered output for displaying.

-Main responsibilties of this library are:
+Main responsibilities of this library are:

 - partition matches per round
 - give row hint to matches (to be used with Tailwind CSS dependency)